How to Set up the Triangle Choke From Side Control: A BJJ Tutorial

 Triangles - top or bottom?

-Remember: position before submission applies here just as with any BJJ technique, and what this really means for the triangle setup is being sure you have secured the inside arm, while also maintaining a strong top position, based out and completely balanced, before proceeding with your attack.
+Remember: position before submission applies here just as with any BJJ technique (although there are exceptions to every rule), and what this really means for the triangle setup is being sure you have secured the inside arm, while also maintaining a strong top position, based out and completely balanced, before proceeding with your attack.
 Once you've isolated the far wrist, you're good to go.
 Try these out on unsuspecting partners, starting with the white belts at your gym and gradually working your way up the food chain.
 As always, let me know how these work for you!